BrainBoardz/BrainBoardz/BOARDDESIGN_README.md

-﻿All BrainBoardz projects are developed in EasEDA using the EasyEDA Standard Edition.
+﻿All BrainBoardz projects are developed in EasyEDA using EasyEDA Standard Edition.
 You can download this editor from here:

 <https://easyeda.com/page/download>